-McGill has many good resources an accommodations for people dealing with a concussion or post concussion syndrome.
-The trick is know what they are, and taking the first step to get help.
+McGill has many good resources and accommodations for people dealing with a concussion or post concussion syndrome.
+The trick is to know what they are, and to take the first step to get help.
 Here is a list of some very important steps to take at McGill in order to take care of your health and to make sure your academics don't fall behind.

 These steps are critical:

-Your academic advisor can help you figure out how to manage your course load and will let you know what options you have for taking less courses or dropping/deferring exams
+Your academic advisor can help you figure out how to manage your course load and will let you know what options you have in regards to taking less courses or dropping/deferring exams.

-If your processing speed has slowed down, you can get extra time to write exams, and you can get a stopwatch to take breaks when your head hurts.
+If your processing speed has slowed down, you can get extra time to write exams, and you can get a stopwatch to take breaks during exams when your head hurts.